nithinyell/iOS-Important-Questions/MustRead.md

 - Super easy way to send updates from one part of code to another part of code.
 - ```NotificationCenter.default.post(name: NSNotification.Name("MyNotificationName"), object: nil, userInfo: ["key": "value"])```
 - We can listen to notifications by adding  `observers`
-- From iOS9 no need to removeObserver, it uses weak references to know registered targets and deallocates accordingly.
+- From iOS9 no need to removeObserver, it uses weak references to know registered targets and de-allocates accordingly.
 - While `delegation` is one to one; `notifications` are one to many.
 ## Optionals
 - In swift variables /properties are non optional by default
-- Optional is a type to indicate absense of value.
-It is defined by adding `Question mark ?` operator after type decleration
+- Optional is a type to indicate absence of value.
+It is defined by adding `Question mark ?` operator after type declaration
 - Advantage: To check errors during compile time rather than run time.
 Avoid nil related crashes

 ```